thinktomorrow/chief/docs/index.md

 - Set the available locales of the application in the `config/translatable.php` file.
 The values in the `locales` array will be available for the admin to manage.
 - Set the frontend locales of the application in the `config/thinktomorrow/locale.php` file.
 The values in this `locales` array will be the allowed locales for the visitors of your application.
 - Set the default and fallback locale in the `config/app.php` file.
 Keep in mind that this value needs to consist of one of the available locales as set in the `config/translatable.php`.

-# Changing Chief model behaviour

-To change the model behaviour for chief models you can extend the models in your application.

 # Project setup advice
 Following adjustments are not automatically enforced but are however recommended in your project.